bravobravo-au/kilo-juliet-papa/README.md

 At the moment the idea is to keep this fairly simple but you never know it might evolve from there as people provide feedback and feature requests.

+This project is also able to run any shell command based upon a MQTT message.
+This is useful for gluing MQTT into unix systems.

+#Examples of use
+1. Driving hardware outputs such as relays.
+The other users this to drive a door solenoid and magnetic door holder and have his home automation system publish MQTT messages to control the door.
+2. Pushing hardware inputs into MQTT.
+The author uses this to determine if a door solenoid latch in in the open or closed position.
+3. Running commands when a MQTT message is received.
+The author uses this to have a Raspberry pi shutdown when a MQTT message is receieved.
+This is useful for a plex setup that is not always on.

+If you have more please feel free to share.

 #Installation

 1. Install the requirements